-Ladders – its all about technique
+Ladders – it’s all about technique

 Caving ladders are quite unique.
 They are made of metal and are flexible, so they can be coiled up when not in use to fit in a pack and transported.
 The advantage of being metallic is that they are tough and unlike rope which can be worn away or even severed, they are bomb proof in any situation.

-Your first laddering should be a practice in the outdoors – If in Buchan Wilson’s Cliff is an ideal place.
+Your first laddering should be a practice in the outdoors – If in Buchan, Wilson’s Cliff is an ideal place.

 The caver at the top of the pitch will use a ‘belay device’ to catch your fall if you come off the ladder.
 Such devices include stitch plates, racks, or even just a knot called a munter hitch tied around a carabiner (although this is not ideal as it twists the rope), but is a perfectly good makeshift belay if nothing else is available.

-Never, Ever, do a ladder pitch without a belay on.
+Never, ever, do a ladder pitch without a belay on.
 Even if it is just a loop of rope around your waste!

 On a short ladder of only perhaps 5 metres, often a belay is not used, but this is not good practice.
 Even a short fall of 5 metres can break bones or even kill you if you fall onto a sharp rock.
-So even on short ladder pitches a belay should ALWAYS be used.
+So even on short ladder pitches a belay should always be used.

-The trip leader would normally operate the belay, and he or she should have a way to self belay when they descend the ladder after everyone else, or ascend the ladder before everyone else.
+The trip leader would normally operate the belay, and he or she should have a way to self-belay when they descend the ladder after everyone else, or ascend the ladder before everyone else.
 Again, more often than not the leader has good technique and will just do the ladder with no belay, and that is their choice.